SilverHalf/temple-of-febe/unit/phase2/seq3.md

 </details>

 ## Extra Information
+- The first set of spreads will no longer deal damage once the Embodiment of Despair disappears.
+Melee classes can therefore place them closer to the boss to greed for a bit more damage.
 - <img class="inline virtuoso"> [Virtuosos] should provide <img class="inline swiftness"> [Swiftness] with <img class="inline curtain"> [Temporal Curtain] for <img class="inline empowered_add"> [Envy].
 - After jumping the fast wall, support players should cleanse conditions, strip boons from Cerus and re-apply boons on the squad in case anyone failed their jump.